RAVEL: Rare Concept Generation and Editing via Graph-driven Relational Guidance: Introduction

-\begin{itemize} \item We propose \texttt{Context Canvas}, a framework that augments text-to-image diffusion models by dynamically retrieving relevant information from a structured knowledge graph to generate culturally specific and complex concepts.
-To our knowledge, \texttt{Context Canvas} represents the first instance of leveraging Knowledge Graph-Based RAG to improve both image generation and image editing. \item We propose a novel RAG context-driven self-correction approach for image generation, refining outputs iteratively by using structured knowledge to address inaccuracies, achieving coherence in complex visual narratives. \item To support further research and development on context-aware image generation, we release our datasets and source code to the public. \end{itemize}
+\begin{itemize} \item We propose \texttt{RAVEL}, a framework that augments text-to-image diffusion models by dynamically retrieving relevant information from a structured knowledge graph to generate complex rare concepts across diverse domains.
+To our knowledge, \texttt{RAVEL} represents the first instance of leveraging Knowledge Graph-Based RAG to improve both image generation and image editing. \item We propose a novel RAG context-driven self-correction approach for image generation, refining outputs iteratively by using structured knowledge to address inaccuracies, achieving coherence in complex visual narratives. \item We release three new benchmarks - \textit{MythoBench, Rare-Concept-1K}, and \textit{NovelBench}, designed to rigorously evaluate generative models on cultural symbolism, fine-grained attribute grounding, and long-tail generalization.
+These resources provide the first comprehensive testbeds for rare concept generation and editing under structured, multi-aspect evaluation. \end{itemize}